-Oil bounces after U.S. inventory drop but outlook remains gloomy
+Oil bounces after signs of U.S. demand, but supply threat remains

 Oil rose on Thursday, recovering some ground after a surprisingly upbeat picture of U.S. demand halted the previous day’s steep slide, although the prospect of oversupply in 2018 has prompted yet more analysts to cut their price forecasts.

-Brent crude futures were up 71 cents on the day at $48.50 a barrel.
+Brent crude futures were up 67 cents on the day at $48.46 a barrel by 1154 GMT.
 The price fell as much as 4.6 per cent at one point on Wednesday, before closing down 3.7 per cent, its biggest one-day drop in a month.

-U.S. West Texas Intermediate crude futures were also up 71 cents, at $45.84 a barrel.
+U.S. West Texas Intermediate crude futures rose 66 cents to $45.79 a barrel.

 Data from the American Petroleum Institute (API) on Wednesday showed U.S. crude inventories fell more sharply than expected, down 5.8 million barrels in the week to June 30, against expectations for a draw of 2.3 million barrels.